-To prepare Ellie for our trip to Niagara Falls, I showed her pictures of the falls.
+To prepare my school age daughter for a trip to Niagara Falls, I showed her pictures of the falls.
 She thought they looked neat, but I don’t think she really grasped how very large and powerful they are.
 I’d been to Niagara Falls as a kid, so I knew that part.

 Most people who visit Niagara Falls know about the Cave of the Winds and Maid of the Mist.
 They easily top the “must do” list for the area, but don’t miss out on everything else!
 Like me, you might just be surprised by all you can do in the town of Niagara Falls.